 Children can be picked up at their rooms after the worship service is over.
 They are dismissed with a blessing as parents arrive, and they will meet you in the hallway.

-Community Nights begin September 28 and run through March.
-Join us for dinner at 5:45pm followed by children's activities starting at 6:15pm and going until 7:30pm.
+Community Nights begin the last Wednesday of September and run through March.
+Join us for dinner at 5:45pm followed by children's activities from 6:15pm until 7:30pm.

 - Kingdom Kids will be offered for kids age four through kindergarten.